 Why do I love this city so much?
 I adore it.
 Last time I was here, it was over 30 degrees everyday.
 We went to the lake, ran around the island, and spent a lot of time drinking on patios.
 This time, it’s Christmas.
 After every city I’ve gone to recently not having their market open or Christmas lights on, Budapest does.
 I’m hoping the amount of hot wine I’ve consumed since being here is acceptable because of the Christmas lights.
-Other than the things you should to see all year round, these are the must do’s in the winter.

 The Christmas Market